akshayvkt/akshayvkt/README.md

 - 💞️ Starting 10/12/2022, the goal is to code every single day.
 Towards a 🟩 GitHub.
 - 📫 I can be reached at (vc343 at cornell dot edu)
 - 🌐 My webpage which was my first coding project is https://akshayvkt.github.io/
-- Generate product documents in seconds here: https://productaize.vercel.app/
+- 📝 Go from product ideas to generating product documents in seconds here: https://productaize.vercel.app/

 ![wakatime](https://wakatime.com/badge/user/b0ee387a-f4eb-43cf-8b40-16f3aa41b5db.svg)